ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 nfc_rf_protocols_bitmask_t get_supported_rf_protocols() const;
 ```

 Retrieve the list of supported RF protocols.
 These are mapped against NFC Forum-defined protocols.

-* T1T is based on ISO/IEC 14443A-3 and commonly known as Topaz (Innovision).
+- T1T is based on ISO/IEC 14443A-3 and commonly known as Topaz (Innovision).
-* T2T is based on ISO/IEC 14443A-3 and commonly known as Mifare Ultralight/NTAG (NXP).
+- T2T is based on ISO/IEC 14443A-3 and commonly known as Mifare Ultralight/NTAG (NXP).
-* T3T is based on JIS X6319-4, also known as Felica (Sony).
+- T3T is based on JIS X6319-4, also known as Felica (Sony).
-* ISO-DEP is based on ISO/IEC 14443-4 and is the common interface for contactless smartcards.
+- ISO-DEP is based on ISO/IEC 14443-4 and is the common interface for contactless smartcards.
 The underlying radio protocol can either be ISO/IEC 14443A or ISO/IEC 14443B.
-* NFC-DEP is based on ISO/IEC 18092 / FIXME and is the basis for NFC peer-to-peer communication.
+- NFC-DEP is based on ISO/IEC 18092/FIXME and is the basis for NFC peer-to-peer communication.
-* T5T is also known as ISO/IEC 15963.
+- T5T is also known as ISO/IEC 15963.

 ```cpp
 nfc_err_t initialize();
 ```

 Initialize the NFC controller.

 ```cpp
 nfc_err_t configure_rf_protocols(nfc_rf_protocols_bitmask_t rf_protocols);
 ```

 Configure which protocols should be enabled during the discovery process.

 ```cpp
 nfc_err_t start_discovery();
 ```

 Start the discovery process.

 ```cpp
 nfc_err_t cancel_discovery();
 ```

 Cancel the discovery process (if running).

 **Delegate**